Conquistador: Ship design

 The ship that truly launched the first phase of the discoveries along the African coast was the Portuguese caravel.
 Iberians quickly adopted it for their merchant navy.
 It was a development based on African fishing boats.
 They were agile and easier to navigate, with a tonnage of 50 to 160 tons and one to three masts, with lateen triangular sails allowing luffing.
 The caravel particularly benefited from a greater capacity to tack.
 The limited capacity for cargo and crew were their main drawbacks, but have not hindered its success.
 Limited crew and cargo space was acceptable, initially, because as exploratory ships, their "cargo" was what was in the explorer's discoveries about a new territory, which only took up the space of one person.
 Among the famous caravels are Berrio and Caravela Annunciation.
 Columbus also used them in his travels.

 Long oceanic voyages led to larger ships.
 "Nau" was the Portuguese archaic synonym for any large ship, primarily merchant ships.
 Due to the piracy that plagued the coasts, they began to be used in the navy and were provided with cannon windows, which led to the classification of "naus" according to the power of its artillery.
 The carrack or nau was a three- or four-masted ship.
-It had a high rounded stern with large aftcastle, forecastle and bowsprit at the stem.
-It was first used by the Portuguese, and later by the Spanish.
+It had a high rounded stern with large aftcastle, forecastle, and bowsprit at the stem.
+It was first used by the Portuguese, and later by the Spaniards.
 They were also adapted to the increasing maritime trade.
 They grew from 200 tons capacity in the 15th century to 500.
-In the 16th century they usually had two decks, stern castles fore and aft, two to four masts with overlapping sails.
-In India travels in the sixteenth century used carracks, large merchant ships with a high edge and three masts with square sails, that reached 2,000 tons.
+In the 16th century, they usually had two decks, stern castles fore and aft, two to four masts with overlapping sails.
+In India, travels in the 16th century used carracks, large merchant ships with a high edge and three masts with square sails, that reached 2,000 tons.

 Winds and currents

 Besides coastal exploration, Portuguese ships also made trips further out to gather meteorological and oceanographic information.
-These voyages revealed the archipelagos of Bissagos Islands where the Portuguese were defeated by native people in 1535, Madeira, the Azores, Cape Verde, Sao Tome, Trindade and Martim Vaz, Saint Peter and Saint Paul Archipelago, Fernando de Noronha, Corisco, Elobey Grande, Elobey Chico Annobón Island, Ascension Island, Bioko Island, Falkland Islands, Príncipe Island, Saint Helena Island, Tristan da Cunha Island and Sargasso Sea.
+These voyages revealed the archipelagos of Bissagos Islands where the Portuguese were defeated by native people in 1535, Madeira, the Azores, Cape Verde, Sao Tome, Trindade and Martim Vaz, Saint Peter and Saint Paul Archipelago, Fernando de Noronha, Corisco, Elobey Grande, Elobey Chico Annobón Island, Ascension Island, Bioko Island, Falkland Islands, Príncipe Island, Saint Helena Island, Tristan da Cunha Island, and Sargasso Sea.

 The knowledge of wind patterns and currents, the trade winds and the oceanic gyres in the Atlantic, and the determination of latitude led to the discovery of the best ocean route back from Africa: crossing the Central Atlantic to the Azores, using the winds and currents that spin clockwise in the Northern Hemisphere because of atmospheric circulation and the effect of Coriolis, facilitating the way to Lisbon and thus enabling the Portuguese to venture farther from shore, a manoeuvre that became known as the "volta do mar" (return of the sea).
 In 1565, the application of this principle in the Pacific Ocean led the Spanish discovering the Manila galleon trade route.